HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/Switch_Properties.md

 **Example – Setting the height property on an existing widget**

-Example
+### Example

+{% highlight VoltMx %}
-{% highlight voltMx %}/*Sample code to set the height property for a Switch widget by using DP, Percentage and Pixels.*/ frmSwitch.mySwitch.height="50dp";
+/* Sample code to set the height property for a Switch widget by using DP, Percentage and Pixels. */ frmSwitch.mySwitch.height="50dp";

 frmSwitch.mySwitch.height="10%";